logzio/synthetic-scripting/README.md

 ## Define script for running test

-1. On a First tab `General Settings` you will see Please fill all reqiured fields.
+1. In tab `General Settings`, fill in all the required fields.

 ![UI first screen](assets/first-screen.png)